 With a 330mm bore and a 450mm stroke, the engine’s speed levels range between 450rpm and 750rpm for propulsion engines and between 720rpm and 750rpm for generator sets.
 The in-line engine cylinders have a power range between 3,600kW and 5,400kW.

 The engines have a reduced fuel oil consumption rate and less visible smoke, complying with International Maritime Organisation Tier II and Tier III rules.

 The cylinder unit comprises the head, liner, piston and upper conrod, which can be removed for overhaul in one unit.

-The new vessel is expected to be purchased with the aid of the Export Credit Agency (ECA) financing over a 12-year period from the delivery date.
+The new vessel was purchased with the aid of the Export Credit Agency (ECA) financing over a 12-year period from the delivery date.

-GIEK (the Norwegian Export Credit Guarantee Agency) and DnB Bank have committed to provide guarantees or structure offers to Color Group, the parent company of Color Line, to fund 80% of the ferry cost, equal to approximately NOK1bn ($117m).
+GIEK (the Norwegian Export Credit Guarantee Agency) and DnB Bank provided guarantees or structure offers to Color Group, the parent company of Color Line, to fund 80% of the ferry cost, equal to approximately NOK1bn ($117m).

 Maid of the Mist launched two new-generation all-electric passenger ferries for the tour of Niagara Falls in the US.
 The…